m-ld/sustainable-web-apps/spec/tutorial/full-example.md

 # Complete App Example

-In the above steps, we have implemented a simple example app based on TodoMVC, which demonstrates the main concepts of a Sustainable Web App.
-The app Model is a **reactive, replicated Linked Data graph**, stored locally and shared with other instances of the app.
+In the above steps, we have implemented a simple example app based on TodoMVC, which demonstrates the main concepts of the Shared-Graph Model Pattern.
+The app Model is a **replicated semantic graph**, stored locally and shared with other instances of the app.

 The project https://github.com/m-ld/m-ld-todomvc-vanillajs showcases a completed app implementing the full TodoMVC specification, including task statuses (complete and active), and filters.
 It follows the same pattern as this tutorial.